aruhstosnhu/aruhstosnhu.github.io/index.md

-# Angela Ruhstorfer ePortfolio for Southern New Hampshire University
+# Angela Ruhstorfer: Computer Science Program ePortfolio

 My name is Angela (Angie) Ruhstorfer, and I am a student of Southern New Hampshire University's Computer Science program, with a concentration in Information Security.
 This ePortfolio contains three artifacts and their code reviews from three categories: